AndreDlm/docs/part-5/requalification.md

 - If a Dimension/Unit pair has to be defined: select the dimension first (CTRL+SPACE), AFTER that select the unit
   ![GetImage3](../assets/images/part-5/QualificationPlan_Tools_04.png)

-- Every time when a new element of a qualification plan was entered via snippet (or manually) and filled out: immediately check errors and warnings and correct them as soon as possible.
+- Every time when a new elment of a qualification plan was entered via snippet (or manually) and filled out: immediately check errors and warnings and correct them asap.
   ![GetImage4](../assets/images/part-5/QualificationPlan_Tools_05.png)

-- When adding a new element of NON-EMPTY array, do not forget a comma before or after inserted element.
+- When adding a new element of NON-EMPTY array, don't forget a comma before or after inserted element.
 (Before when inserted as last element, after otherwise).

 5. Some helpful links for editing json files with VSCode:
    - Getting started with VSCode: https://code.visualstudio.com/docs/getstarted/introvideos